thethemefoundry/twentytwelve/readme.md

 # Twenty Twelve

-This is the temporary development home for the WordPress Twenty Twelve theme.
-Feel free to submit issues and open pull requests.
-Please be clear and concise when opening new issues.
+This was the temporary development home for the WordPress Twenty Twelve theme until July 11, 2012.
+Now tracking back on [WordPress core Trac](http://core.trac.wordpress.org/).

+See [http://core.trac.wordpress.org/ticket/19978](http://example.com/) as the original ticket there, and open new tickets for issues.

 ### What's with the weird directory structure?

-We're using [Forge](https://github.com/thethemefoundry/forge) during this stage of development to speed things up.
-When Twenty Twelve is officially checked back into WordPress core these development tools will be removed and the directory structure will be back to normal.
+We used [Forge](https://github.com/thethemefoundry/forge) during this stage of development to speed things up.
+When Twenty Twelve was checked back into WordPress core these development tools are no longer in use, and the directory structure is back to normal.